Help and Advice

 - PVG: Disclosure Scotland are currently prioritising applications for essential sectors including: healthcare, pharmaceutical, childcare, social work, social care and prisons & justice.
 All other applications may be delayed during this period.

 - Access NI: You can renew your ANI check through the online portal.

 As with the disclosure checks there are no extensions for safeguarding qualifications.
 For those looking to renew safeguarding training this can now be done online during the current restrictions (including when you would have previously needed a face-to-face session).
 There is a discussion at the moment about how long this training will be valid for: if you would normally have been due the online refresher, this will be valid for the normal three years, if the online course is replacing a face-to-face session then it will be valid for 18 months in the first instance.
 This is because you may then be in the situation of going 6 years between face-to-face sessions, which is not being advised.
 I will keep you updated on this.
 To book onto the online Safeguarding Course, please go to the PCUK events page here.

 A qualified first-aider must be present at all Pony Club activities.
-Should an individual coach’s qualification expire during the current period, we have been advised that you will be given an extension for a further 3 months on the advice of the HSE.
-A coach whose qualification has expired for more than 3 months can still instruct if an appropriate adult with an in-date first aid qualification is present.
-Online first aid training has now been approved for refresher courses but not initial training, we are waiting for further details.
+Should an individual coach’s qualification expire during the current period, we have been advised that you will be given an extension to 30th September on the advice of the HSE.
+A coach whose qualification has expired can still instruct if an appropriate adult with an in-date first aid qualification is present.
+Online first aid training has now been approved for annual refresher courses but not initial training.

 The CPD expiry date has been extended to the end of the year.
 In addition, the Training Committee has agreed that CPD can be undertaken online provided you can participate with live interaction and have an element of self-reflection.
 CPD has to be approved by the Area Rep, who will consult with the Chair of the Training Committee before it will be recognised as an official Pony Club CPD.